jasp402/js-packtools/docs/en/api/v1/everyOrNone.md

 ?> This snippet returns true if the predicate function returns true for all elements in a collection and false otherwise. \n You can omit the second argument fn if you want to use Boolean as a default value.

-!> This snippet returns true if the predicate function returns true for all elements in a collection and false otherwise. \n You can omit the second argument fn if you want to use Boolean as a default value.

 | Param | Type | Default value | Description |
 | --- | --- | --- | --- |
 | **arr** | `array` | `` | __ |